 This program will take place online using Zoom and other online technology.

 Who is participating?

-Current NIH BUILD Students across 7 NIH BUILD States.
+Current NIH BUILD Students from any of the 10 NIH BUILD sites.

 If a student is already doing research in an active lab, should they join BRC?

 We encourage any NIH-BUILD scholars who are paired with a mentor and who are able to continue their ongoing research at their own site to continue and not participate with our program.

 Who would the ideal candidates be for this program?

 The ideal candidate is a newly selected BUILD student (not yet paired) or students who are engaged in research that is halted due to COVID-19.
 We would request students in the latter scenario to communicate early with their research supervisors/mentors that they are joining BRC for the summer only, and that they plan to RETURN to their primary lab as soon as it is safe or possible.
 If this occurs during BRC, we request that the student finish the 6BRC program.

 The Near Peer Mentors are please fill out this interest form starting April 15.level students who have skills in facilitation and R-coding/public health/bioinformatics.
 We are recruiting who may want to serve as near peer mentors.
 If you are interested in becoming a BRC near peer mentor,

 What skills are students expected to develop during the summer?